WillCallTickets/WillCall/test.md

 Must be using express.static in your server/app file
 We will be storing sensitive environment variables in a .env file
 * Ensure your .env file is included within your .gitignore file
-* **This may not be the most secure method of handling env vars - but that can be explored ata another time**
+* **This may not be the most secure method of handling env vars - but that can be explored at another time**

 ### Create an EC2 instance on AWS
 ```